 If you are interested in a job like this, we are looking for people that have the following:

-1. Experience: Six (6) years of verified managerial experience in the operation, maintenance, and repair of water treatment facilities, three (3) years of which must have been in a large (20 MGD or more) water treatment facilities, of which all must include supervisory experience; AND
+1. Experience: Four (4) years of verified managerial experience in the oversight of operations, engineering, or regulatory compliance of water treatment facilities, of which all must include supervisory experience; AND

 2. Licenses: Possession of a State of California Grade V Water Treatment Operator Certificate OR a California Professional Engineering license; AND Possession of a valid California driver's license.